Trailer Impact: ‘Bohemian Rhapsody’ Posts Highest Recall; ‘Fantastic Beasts: The Crimes of Grindelwald’ Sparks Most Interest in a Cinema View - BoxOffice Pro

 Friday, November 2

-- The film spends its first week in the top three on the recall metric.
+- The film spends its second week in the top three on the recall metric, both at #3.

 - Disney’s holiday fantasy based on the perennial Nutcracker classic stars Mackenzie Foy as a girl who accidentally travels to a parallel world, costarring Morgan Freeman, Keira Knightley, and Helen Mirren.